DataDog/documentation/content/en/change_tracking/_index.md

 To use Change Tracking, ensure the following:

 - **Monitors**: Confirm the service is specified in the monitor query, selected as part of a group, or set the `service` tag.
-- **Dashboards**: Set at least one time series widget on the dashboard to see relevant changes within the timeline and as overlays.
+- **Dashboards**: Set at least one timeseries widget on the dashboard to see relevant changes within the timeline and as overlays.
 - **Services**: No prerequisites.

 ## Using Change Tracking